-It is a legal break if a ball is potted OR at least two balls fully pass over an imaginary line joining the middle of the centre pockets.
-If illegal, an opponent is awarded a free shot and one visit.
-See rule 4b.
+It is a legal break if a ball is potted OR at least two balls fully pass over an imaginary line joining the middle of the centre a free shot and one visit.
+See rule 4b. rdec

-start of the frame, a vellow is played directly onto a red which is potted Reds become the designated group.
-Rule 4e lists shots in which groups cannot
+In this situation, with an 'open table' at the start of the frame, a yellow is played directly onto a red which is potted.
+Reds become the designated grou Rule 4e lists shots in which groups ca be decided and a table remains open.

+A legal shot is defined under rule 5d AFTER initial contact with an 'on' ball, if no ball is potted OR if no balls strike a cushion then the shot is ILLEGAL This is the case above in which neither the red nor the cue ball touched a cushion.

+WORLD POOL-BILLIARD ASSOCIATION BLACKBALL RULES

+1. BLACKBALL

-AFTER initial contact with an 'on' ball, if no ball is potted OR if no balls strike a This is the case above in which neither the red nor the cue ball touched a cushion.
-WORLD POOL-BILLIARD ASSOCIATION BLACKBALL RULES The Game shall be known as blackball Play blackball in a sportsmanlike manner The referee is the sole judge of what is fair and unfair play and shall take whatever action is necessary to ensure the rules are observed.
-2. EQUIPMENT AND TABLE LAYOUT ne game is played on a six pocket rectangular table with six cushions.
-Equipment permitted ..
+The Game shall be known as blackball.
+Play blackball in a sportsmanlike manne The referee is the sole judge of what is fair and unfair play and shall take whatever action is necessary to ensure the rules are observed.

+2. EQUIPMENT AND TABLE LAYOUT

+The game is played on a six pocket rectangular table with six cushions.

+Equipment permitted ...

-- (a) A white ball called the 'cue ball'. - (b) Two groups of object balls consisting of seven red (or blue) and seven yellow balls.
-Alternatively use balls numbered 1 to 7 and 9 to 15. - (c) A black ball (8ball). - Mechanical bridges such as spider, goose-neck and cross rests. (e) Cues, extender, chalk, gloves and powder.
+Equipment permitted .... (a) A white ball called the 'cue ball'. (b) Two groups of object balls consisting of seven red ( or blue ) and ven yellow balls.
+Alternatively use balls numbered 1 to 7 and 9 to15.
+A black ball ( 8ball ). (c)

+Mechanical bridges such as spider, goose-neck and cross rests.
+Cues, extender, chalk, gloves and powder. (h)

 No other equipment is permitted unless ratified by the WPA.

-The playing surface is the flat part of the table bordered by cushions The surface should be marked with a black spot at the intersection of two imaginary diagonal lines joining centre and corner pockets The cloth is marked with a baulk line.
-A straight line drawn from cushion to cushion 1/5th of the length of the table parallel to the face of the cushion which lies at the greatest distance from the black spot Baulk is the rectangular area bordered by the baulk line and three 3.
-OBJECT OF THE GAME The player or team pocketing their group of object balls first in any order and then legally potting the black ball wins the game.
-4. COMMENCEMENT OF THE GAME OR A RE-START The opening break shot is determined by lag.
+The playing surface is the flat part of the table bordered by cushions.
+The surface should be marked with a black spot at the intersection of two imaginary diagonal lines joining centre and corner pockets.
+The cloth is marked with a baulk line.
+A straight line drawn from cushion to cushion 1/5th of the length of the table parallel to the face of the cushion which lies at the greatest distance from the black spot.
+Baulk is the rectangular area bordered by the baulk line and three cushions.

+3. OBJECT OF THE GAME

+The player or team pocketing their group of object balls first in any order and then legally potting the black ball wins the game.

+4. COMMENCEMENT OF THE GAME OR A RE-START

+The opening break shot is determined by lag.
 The player winning the lag decides who breaks.
-Opening breaks alternate in subsequen frames.
-The exception is a re-rack for slow or negative play (rule 8g).
+Opening breaks alternate in subsequent frames.
+The exception is a re-rack for slow or negative play ( rule 8g ).
 LAGGING PROCEDURE Balls should be of equal size and weight.

-Ideally use two cue balls, but when unavailable two object balls With 'ball in hand' behind the baulk line, one player to the left and one to the right of the table, balls are struck simultaneously towards the top cushion to return as close as possible to the baulk cushion.
+Ideally use two cue balls, but when unavailable two object balls.
+With 'ball in hand' behind the baulk line, one player to the left and one to the right of the table, balls are struck simultaneously towards the top cushion to return as close as possible to the baulk cushion.
 The player whose ball comes to rest closest to the edge of the baulk cushion wins.

-It is automatic loss of lag if a ball - (a) Crosses into the opponent's half of the table - (b) Fails to contact the top cushion. - (c) Drops into a pocket. - (d) Jumps from the table - (e) Touches a side cushion. - f) Comes to rest on the playing surface within the area of a pocket past the nose of the baulk cushion Players will lag again if both players fall victim to automatic loss of lag rules or the referee is unable to determine which ball is closer.
-4a THE RACK Arrange as shown with the black ball on the black spot 4b THE BREAK The first shot of a frame is the break.
-To 'break', the cue ball is played from baulk at the triangle of object balls.
+It is automatic loss of lag if a ball ....

+(a) Crosses into the opponent's half of the table(b) Fails to contact the top cushion.

+(c) Drops into a pocket.

+(d) Jumps from the table

+(e) Touches a side cushion

+(f) Comes to rest on the playing surface within the area of a pocket past the nose of the baulk cushion.
+Players will lag again if both players fall victim to automatic loss of lag rules or the referee is unable to determine which ball is closer.